eduardz1/Master-Thesis/chapters/theory.typ

 #figure(
   image("../resources/imgs/paraprof_3D_visualization.png"),
   placement: top,
   caption: [ParaProf's 3D visualization of the profiling data for a 2D elastic wave propagation simulation.
-Highlighted is the `hdg_build_quadrature_int_2D` routine]
+Highlighted with the perpendicular green line is the `hdg_build_quadrature_int_2D` routine for the fourth thread of the third @MPI:short process.
+The vertical bars serve to visualize the time spent in each routine for each thread.]
     + context {
       if state("image-outline").get() { linebreak(justify: true) }
     },
 ) <paraprof-3D-visualization>

 In @paraprof-summary, we can see a visualization of a simulation for the 2D elastic case using a mesh of 100 thousand cells, polynomials of order 9 and executed on a single node with 2 #math.times 24 cores Zen4 @CPU:short:pl.
 It was configured with 8 @MPI processes and 6 OpenMP threads per process.
 As we can see, in this case, the entirety of the time is spent on building the matrices for the @HDG method.
 In particular, the `hdg_build_quadrature_int_2D` routine, which is responsible for building the quadrature matrices for the 2D case, accounts for more than half of the program's runtime.
 The `hdg_build_Ainv_2D` routine, which is responsible for building the inverse of the matrix, accounts for a significant portion of the time as well.
 The graph might be a bit misleading in the sense that, for `hdg_build_Ainv_2D`, the time spent on @LAPACK:short to inverse the matrix should also be added to the time spent on the routine.
 As #cite(<x-DontInvertThatMatrix>, form: "prose") mentions, it is usually more computationally efficient to solve the linear system directly, rather than inverting the matrix.
 Originally, the reasoning for computing the inverse was that it was reused in other computations later on in the program.
 This is something that I will explore in more detail in @red-mat-inv.
 In @paraprof-summary we also noticed that 3 threads of each @MPI process are unused, meaning that greater parallelization can be achieved even on @CPU.

 #figure(
   image("../resources/imgs/paraprof_function_table.png"),
   placement: top,
-  caption: [ParaProf's function table for a 2D elastic wave propagation simulation, sorted by inclusive time.]
+  caption: [ParaProf's function table for a 2D elastic wave propagation simulation.
+The table is sorted by inclusive time, meaning routines that occupy the greater fraction of the total program runtime, including their call trees, are placed at the top.
+Ignoring the first `hdg_build_quadrature_int_2D`, which is not shown in the correct place, we see highlighted the `create_matrix` routine, called from `main` #sym.arrow `process` #sym.arrow `matrix_discretization`.]
     + context {
       if state("image-outline").get() { linebreak(justify: true) }
     },